siddarthkrishna10/Project_Zlatan/README.md

 Just writing code and plotting graphs would seem mundane and anyone can do that.
 But I'd like to think that I do it for a reason, that I can extract some sort of story from it.

-As with the above plot, we can see it has a tad bit of linearity to it.
+As with the above plot, you notice a tad bit of linearity in the plots.
 Goes to show that as he played more and more matches, the more goals he scored.
 Shows how consistent Zlatan Ibrahimović has been in putting it in the net.
 Not many footballers, let alone journeyman footballers can say that.
 Even at Barcelona, where he's said to have had a hard time with _Pep Guardiola_ and wasn't played more centrally than normal, he had 22 goals from 46 appearances which is great for a striker playing second fiddle to a certain young Argentinian sensation.

 Now, you'd be asking why I plotted Appearances VS Minutes Played.
 Isn't it obvious that as a player's appearance increases, his minutes played also increases?